-Eligibility will be reviewed bi-weekly by the Dean of Students.
+Eligibility will be reviewed bi-weekly by the Administration.
 Eligibility checks will begin the third week of each quarter to allow adequate grades to be entered.
-A student is ineligible to participate in their extra-curricular activity when he or she meets the criteria established in the "Academic Probation" or "Conduct Probation" sections of the Parent/Student Handbook.
+A student is ineligible to participate in their extra-curricular activity when he or she meets the criteria established in the "Academic Probation" or "Conduct Probation" sections of the Parent/Student Handbook which may include ineligibility for a term if the student is placed on probation at the end of a term.